-For a visually beautiful dessert that will also make your tastebud happy, make Caramel Apple Rose Tart Bites.
-These adorable little mini apple pies are made with puff pastry, cinnamon, brown sugar, butter, and sweet apples, then rolled into the shape of a rose and baked to golden brown perfection before being drizzled with caramel sauce.
+For a visually beautiful Fall dessert that’s also delicious, make these Caramel Apple Rose Tarts.
+This adorable apple rose pie recipe is made with puff pastry, cinnamon, brown sugar, butter, and sweet apples, then rolled into the shape of a rose and baked to golden brown perfection before being drizzled with caramel sauce.

 Caramel Apple Rose Tart Bites